Programs

 U=U Global Community Board

 Formed in June, 2022, the U=U Global Community Board is led by fourteen leading global activists living with HIV on every continent to support the continued growth, impact, and community- driven leadership of U=U movements worldwide.
 These extraordinary activists have demonstrated commitment and action to share the U=U message with communities inclusive of all people living with HIV, working collaboratively in communications, education, and advocacy to ensure that U=U can be a reality for everyone.
+The Board engages in advocacy and actions to ensure that people living with HIV are informed about U=U and have the treatment and care to experience the freedom and joy it brings.

 The Third U